Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 #### **Stripe**
 [Stripe](https://stripe.com/gb) was used for all payment activity on the site.
 An account was created and the API used to allow communication between Stripe servers and the application to ensure secure customer payment and customers payment details once submitted to be processed.
-It also helps provide confidence to the customer that their details are safe.
+It also helps provide confidence to the customer that their details are safe, which satisfied one og my user stories.

 <img src="media/images/sucessful_payments.png">
 Above is an image of successful payments going through on the site.
 This is accessed on the payments tab of the dashboard.